lifty01/E-Commerce-Exploration/QA.md

 where sr.total_ordered <> sbs.total_ordered
 order by sr.total_ordered asc

 With these two queries I found that the "total_ordered" colums in the "sales_by_sku" table was the one I most trusted to be of "total products ordered by customers" and that had more available values when comparing the same column to the "sales_report" table.
 I did the same when comparing productprice and unit_price from the analytics and all_sessions tables.
+Below is 1 example of 3 queries I used to check how many rows I would obtain by comparing two similar columns by not matching, by NULLS and by matching.

+select sr.total_ordered, sbs.total_ordered
+from sales_report sr
+full outer join sales_by_sku sbs on sr.productsku = sbs.productsku
+where sr.total_ordered <> sbs.total_ordered

+select sr.total_ordered, sbs.total_ordered
+from sales_report sr
+full outer join sales_by_sku sbs on sr.productsku = sbs.productsku
+where sr.total_ordered is null

+select sr.total_ordered, sbs.total_ordered
+from sales_report sr
+full outer join sales_by_sku sbs on sr.productsku = sbs.productsku
+where sr.productsku = sbs.productsku

 Checking duplicates from the analytics table (The same query structure was used for most tables and columns.
 I only had to switch the names of the columns and tables I was checking on.) select visitnumber, visitid, fullvisitorid, unit_price, count(*) as total